 This voucher acts as a “receipt” and should be kept as evidence for tax purposes, when calculating your self assessment liability at the end of the tax year.

-For more background to dividends themselves, make sure you read our key guide – how are dividends taxed?
+For more background on dividends themselves, make sure you read our key guide – how are dividends taxed?

 Dividend Vouchers – Required Information